French Army in World War I: Machine Guns

 In January 1915, Joffre ordered research into a light machine gun to obtain significant firepower while being mobile.
 In 1916, the Chauchat machine gun was put into service, this lighter weapon had less staff to crew the weapon, semi-circular magazines of 20 cartridges with a potential rate of fire of 250 rounds/min.
-It has the possibility of firing by shot (60 to 80 rounds/min) or machine gun fire.
-This weapon allows for mowing and rapid changes of target, and has an accuracy equivalent to a machine gun up to 600 or 700 metres, after which the dispersion of fire is greater.
+It had the possibility of firing by shot (60 to 80 rounds/min) or machine gun fire.
+This weapon allowed for mowing and rapid changes of target, and had an accuracy equivalent to a machine gun up to 600 or 700 metres, after which the dispersion of fire was greater.
 Each infantry company was equipped with 8 of these light machine guns.

 Grenades

 The French army initially used stocks of model 1882 hand grenades, initially intended for the defence of forts.
 During 1915, many prototypes of explosive, suffocating, tear gas, incendiary and smoke grenades were tested on the front.
 These different grenades were categorised as the fuse type with a slow-burning fuse that caused the explosion 5 seconds after being triggered, or, the percussion type whose explosion was caused by the impact of the firing pin.
 After much trial and error, percussion grenades were abandoned, with the exception of the Citron-Foug, because of their dangerous use.
 In 1916, Citron-Foug percussion grenades and F1 grenades were adopted in defensive combat phases.
 In offensive combat mode, short-range explosive OF grenades, suffocating grenades, incendiary grenades and smoke grenades model 1916 were preferred.
 At the end of 1915, the first trials of the Viven-Bessières rifle grenade began.
 In 1916, this weapon was in general issued: the use of a cup discharger at the end of the rifle and a balle D propulsive cartridge made it possible to send the grenade (475 grams, including 60 grams of explosives) in good safety conditions to 190 metres.
 It is then possible to produce a barrage during a defensive phase, to destroy battlements during harassment battles or to reach hidden machine guns during offensive phases.